-- All houses must be constructed with roof spaces and wall cavities sealed to exclude animals. - Sub-soil chemical termite treatment is not permitted; provide physical termite barriers placed under slab in accordance with AS3660.1-2000. - Houses using straw bale construction or panels must use wire or fibreglass exclusion mesh between straw and render, or other method of vermin proofing.
+- All houses must be constructed with roof spaces and wall cavities sealed to exclude animals. - Sub-soil chemical termite treatment is not permitted, including subsoil reticulated systems.
+Provide physical termite barriers placed under slab, on base plate and/or around slab penetrations in accordance with AS3660.1 1-2000.
+Other options include low-risk chemical barriers applied to or incorporated into the building slab or base plate as required by the building construction method. - Houses using straw bale construction or panels must use wire or fibreglass exclusion mesh between straw and render, or other method of vermin proofing.